Finite-Length Analysis of BATS Codes: Preliminaries

+We say a batch $i$ is \emph{decodable} at time $t$ if $\rank(\bG_i^{(t)}\bH_i) = |A_i^{(t)}|$ (i.e., its degree is equal to its rank), and an input symbol is \emph{decodable} at time $t$ if it contributes to a decodable batch at time $t$.
+Denote by $\mathbf{B}_i^{(t)}$ the row vector formed by the input symbols with indices in $A_i^{(t)}$.
+The associated linear system of batch $i$ at time $t$ is

+Batch $i$ at time $t$ is decodable means that the above linear system, with $\bB_i^{(t)}$ as the variable, has a unique solution.

-The time starts at $0$ and increases by $1$ after each decoding step.
-We say an input symbol is \emph{decodable} if it contributes to a decodable batch.
-In each decoding step, we first pick a decodable input symbol\footnote{How to choose the input symbol does not affect the time when the decoding stops.}, and mark it as decoded.
-Then we substitute the input symbol to the associated linear systems of the batches it contributes to.
-The decoding stops when there is no decodable input symbols.
+The decoding algorithm operates as follows.
+For each time $t$, a decodable input symbol is selected (if there is more than one such symbols), substituted into the undecodable batches that it contributes to, and marked as \emph{decoded}.\footnote{Note that in each step, the choice of the decodable input symbol to substitute does not affect the time when the decoding stops (see \cite[Appendix B]{yang14bats}).} Suppose that the $j$-th input symbol $b_j$ is decoded at time $t$.
+We then substitute the decoded input symbol into the batches it contributes to: For each batch $i$, \begin{enumerate} \item if $j\in A_i^{(t)}$, then $A_i^{(t+1)}=A_i^{(t)}\setminus \{j\}$, $\bG_i^{(t+1)}$ is formed by removing the row $g$ of $\bG_i^{(t)}$ corresponding to the $j$-th input symbol $b_j$, and $\bY_i^{(t+1)} = \bY_i^{(t)} - b_j g\bH_i$; and \item if $j\notin A_i^{(t)}$, then $A_i^{(t+1)}=A_i^{(t)}$, $\bG_i^{(t+1)}=\bG_i^{(t)}$ and $\bY_i^{(t+1)} = \bY_i^{(t)}$. \end{enumerate} The decoding stops when there are no decodable input symbols.